DulminiGuruge/DjangoLearnMeta/README.md

 ### Create Forms in Django

 Create forms.py in app level and add the form fields.
+Then update the views.py and create a urls.py in app level.
+After that add urls.py in project level.
+An example of creating a form can be seen in createform app folder.

 ### Creating Model Forms